Degree: Associate of Science

 How will I as a Pro-Tech student fit in with other students?

 There are already many two-year students on campus, and many of our four-year students are in technical bachelor’s programs like engineering, agriculture, and nursing.
-You will be a vital part of the community at Dordt College.
+You will be a vital part of the community at Dordt University.
 Your identity on campus is not tied to the number of years on campus.

 Will I be able to participate in sports, music, or other co-curricular activities?